The 4 Ps of Marketing: What They Are and How to Use Them

 Place is where you sell your product and the distribution channels you use to get it to your customer.

-Much like price, finding the right place to market and sell your product is a key factor in reaching your target audience.
-If you put your product in a place that your target customer doesn’t visit—whether on or offline—then you will likely not meet your sales target.
-The right place, meanwhile, can help you connect with your target audience and set you up for success.
+Like price, finding the right place to market and sell your product is key to reaching your target audience.
+If you put your product in a place that your target customer doesn’t visit—online or offline—you will likely not meet your sales target.
+The right place can help you connect with your target audience and set you up for success.

 For example, imagine you are selling an athletic shoe you designed.
-Your target market is athletes in their early twenties to late thirties, so you decide to market your product in sports publications and sell it at speciality athletics stores.
-By focusing on sports stores over shoe stores in general, you are targeting your efforts to a specific place that best fits your marketing mix.
+Your target market is athletes in their early twenties to late thirties, so you decide to market your product in sports publications and sell it at specialty athletics stores.
+By focusing on sports stores over shoe stores in general, you target your efforts to a specific place that best fits your marketing mix.

 To decide the best place to market and sell your product, you should consider researching the physical or digital places where your target audience shops and consumes information.
 Some questions to consider include: